hansbuys/ehb-college-finder/README.md

 ## Debugging
 ### Data Service
 Attach a debugger for NodeJS to port 9229.
-You can use for example Chrome NodeJS tools (at chrome://inspect).
+You can use for example Chrome NodeJS tools (at [chrome://inspect](chrome://inspect)).

 ### Front End
 Identical to debugging for the Data Service but instead connect to port 9230.

 # Code origins
-./front-end/public & ./front-end/readme_images are created by IBM.
+[./front-end/public/](./front-end/public/) is fully created by IBM and remains untouched.
-./front-end/src/ was initially started by the same IBM application,
+[./front-end/src/](./front-end/src/) was initially started by the same IBM application,
 it has since been modified to support this project.
 IBM Chat application source: https://github.com/watson-developer-cloud/conversation-simple